r-Techsupport/rTS_Wiki/docs/disks/encryption/bitlocker.md

 BitLocker to Go provides a convenient and secure way to encrypt external drives and protect sensitive data stored on them.
 While it does have some limitations, it is a useful tool for anyone who needs to store sensitive data on an external drive.
 Just be sure to always keep a backup of your data and store your password in a safe place to avoid data loss.

+{: .warning .warning-icon }
-> ❗ BitLocker to Go is compatible with Windows operating systems that support BitLocker with no additional software required, but it is **NOT compatible** with MacOS or Linux without the use of third-party tools.
+> BitLocker to Go is compatible with Windows operating systems that support BitLocker with no additional software required, but it is **NOT compatible** with MacOS or Linux without the use of third-party tools.

 To encrypt an external drive using BitLocker to Go, follow these steps: